ecgu/ecgu.github.io/_projects/anth2b_spring2026.md

 <div class="row mt-3">
     <div class="col-12 col-md-8 col-lg-6 mx-auto mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/introsocanth.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
+        {% include figure.liquid loading="eager" path="assets/img/Great_Chain_of_Being_2.png" class="img-fluid rounded z-depth-1" zoomable=true %}
     </div>
 </div>
 <div class="caption">
-    A Somoan canoe (va'a) in Newport Bay.
-In the 1960s at the height of American counterculture, UC Irvine had an experimental program called the <a href="https://calisphere.org/collections/192/">Social Sciences Farm</a> which involved inviting people from around the world to demonstrate and teach their crafts.
-This canoe is still displayed in the Social Science Tower today.
-What do you think the goals and ideas from that moment in history that made this event possible?
-What were it's problems and limitations?
+    A diagram of the Great Chain of Being.
+What ideas of life and the world are at work here?
+How are contemporary views different or similar?
 </div>

 #### Teaching Section